headHUB/amv-open360tracker-32bits/README.md

 Examples:

-* Your aircrafat sends mavlink frames to the antenna tracker, and it converts and send the GPS position and altitude to the app Droid Planner.
+* Your aircrafat sends GPS direct telemetry frames to the antenna tracker, and it converts and send the GPS position and altitude to Droidplanner app.
 * The received telemetry data is converted to MFD protocol to manage an MFD antenna tracker.

 **COMMAND LINE INTERFACE**